jakub-mata/browser_project/README.md

 The default website is another repo at my [Github](https://github.com/jakub-mata/jakub-mata.github.io), which contains all the elements currently supported.
 You can view this page in your favorite browser [here](https://jakub-mata.github.io/).

 ### Recommended websites
-These websites are purely HTML and should mostly looks as intended:
+These websites are purely HTML and should mostly look as intended:
 - http://motherfuckingwebsite.com/
 - https://ukarim.com/ (a software engineer's personal page)
 - https://wittallen.net/ (the same thing)